gabrielh-muniz/personal-blog/src/content/blog/002_firebase_auth_react.md

 ## 2. Firebase initialization

 Firebase offers a simple way to connect your app with firebase authentication.
 Go to your project on firebase console and get your credentials.
 The goal of this post is to show the system.
-If you don't know how to get your credentials, I'd recommend whatching a video.
+If you don't know how to get your credentials, I'd recommend watching a video.

 ```js
 // firebase.js